Planning Your Valley of Fire Trip

 I hiked this trail alone (yay!) and stopped a lot to look at flowers.
 I hiked it backwards, meaning I had to turn around to see the trail markers, but I think it was the better option.
 The trail starts in bona fide Mojave Desert.
 There doesn’t look to be much going on from the road, but once I got in there, it was beautiful.
 The far end of the trail goes through the Pinnacles—a group of rock spires.
 This is yet another fun place to scramble around.
 The walk back, should you choose to walk in the direction I suggest, follows a wash back to the road, passing several other interesting rock formations.
 I think this would be a real trudge to walk uphill through the loose sand.

 We stayed at the Atlatl Campground in site 1.
-This was a great spot with lots of rock climbing options.
+This was a great spot with lots of rock climbing options; it exceeded our Valley of Fire camping expectations.
 We were also a few minutes walk from panels of petroglyphs.
 The reality is that all the sites are pretty great, although some have less space – we had a ton of space.
 What we didn’t have was wind protection and it got crazy windy a couple days.
 Our tent had more fine, red sand that you can imagine.

 As an added bonus, the ranger came around with the Easter Bunny and candy for the kids.
 They probably only do this on Easter.